UPLME: Uncertainty-Aware Probabilistic Language Modelling for Robust Empathy Regression

-Following the work releasing the NewsEmpathy 2024 dataset \citep{giorgi2024findings}, we train models using the combined training sets of multiple releases.
-Specifically, we combine the training set of the latest 2024 release with the training and development sets of its 2022 release.
-We further augment the training data using WordNet-based synonym substitution, replacing 10\% of words per training sample.
-This doubles the size of the training set and introduces lexical diversity while preserving original semantics.
+Following \citet{giorgi2024findings}'s pioneering work on the NewsEmp24 dataset, we train models using the combined training sets of multiple releases.
+Specifically, we combine the training set of the latest 2024 release with the training and development sets of its 2021 release.
+We further augment the training data using WordNet-based synonym substitution, replacing 10\% of the words in each training sample.
+This augmentation doubles the size of the training set and introduces lexical diversity while preserving original semantics.
 This resulted in a total of 6260 training samples, while the validation set (63 samples) remains the same as the original 2024 release \citep{giorgi2024findings}.
-We evaluate the same trained model on both NewsEmpathy22 and NewsEmpathy24 test sets, having 525 and 83 samples, respectively.
+We evaluate the same trained model on both the NewsEmp21 and NewsEmp24 test sets, which contain 525 and 83 samples, respectively.